RolandWarburton/knowledge/programming/Principles of OOP.md

 abstracting the vehicle class even more in order to properly encompass boats.

 This scenario can become a problem when a ‘fragile base class’ can occur.
-As a result the program could become overabstracted.
+As a result the program could become over-abstracted.
 If theres a sudden change you need to make at the base class level, it will create lots of problems with your inheriting classes.